 Boxelder bugs congregate in Michigan attic - learn how to get rid of them with Griffin Pest Solutions

 Boxelder bugs have become a common nuisance across the United States, and here in the Upper Midwest, it’s particularly bad.
-These invasive pests are easily recognizable by their distinctive red and black coloring, and while not harmful, they can be quite bothersome.
-Their nature to congregate means that you’ll often see many of them at the time, which, if you’re not fond of bugs, is an unpleasant sight, to say the least.
-To help you manage this seasonal pest, we’ve compiled expert tips on how to get rid of Boxelder bugs.
+These invasive pests are easily recognizable by their distinctive red and black coloring, and while they’re not considered dangerous, they can be quite bothersome.
+Since they frequently gather in groups of hundreds or thousands, they can be a real nightmare if you’re not fond of bugs.

 DIY Methods for Dealing with Boxelder Bugs